 As culture evolves and buyer expectations intensify, expect to see personalization, emotional loyalty and customer centricity dominate the conversation about business.
 In many different markets, sales is an extremely competitive game, and those companies that make their operations revolve around their patrons and tailor products, services and experiences to the needs and desires of those consumers will continue to thrive.

 Fortunately, creating, running and growing a customer-centric company, while also staying on top of emerging trends in business, are not innate skills that people either naturally have or lack — they can be acquired.
 And the easiest and most efficient path to that goal is learning from professional experts in a higher education program.
 If you’re interested, consider earning your bachelor’s or master’s degree online with Eastern Oregon University.

-- Bachelor of Science or Bachelor of Arts in Business Administration: Choose from three concentrations: Global Food Systems and Agribusiness; Marketing; and Leadership, Organization and Management.
+- Bachelor of Science or Bachelor of Arts in Business Administration: Choose from two concentrations: Global Food Systems and Agribusiness; and Leadership, Organization and Management.
 Receive a well-rounded business education in the core curriculum as well.

 - Bachelor of Applied Science in Business: Gain a solid foundation through core classes, such as management, economics and marketing.
 Choose from extensive specialized electives, including consumer behavior, entrepreneurship and sales.
 And earn your degree in less time with fast-track options.

 Already have a bachelor’s degree?
 Expand or strengthen your skill set with a master’s degree.

 - Master of Business Administration: Obtain sophisticated knowledge and strategies for career advancement.
 Core classes teach high-level techniques in management, marketing, global business and other subjects.
 Electives comprise business and the environment, emotional intelligence, disaster recovery and more.